Rex Ziak: Lewis and Clark Studies

 After careful study of the expedition's journals and of the geography of the Columbia River estuary, Ziak discovered the previously unknown fact that from November 7, 1805, to December 6, the Lewis and Clark expedition stayed in what is now Pacific County, along the Long Beach Peninsula.
 This finding took six years for Ziak to piece together, using the comments in the expedition's journals to find the locations the explorers stopped at on their trip.
 A controversy arose between Oregon, long considered the end of the expedition, and Washington's historians over Ziak's findings, with many historians in Washington and elsewhere supporting his discovery and many in Oregon opposing it.
 In 1999, soon after his announcement, Ziak and David Nicandri, director of the Washington State Historical Society, began petitioning to give the newly found ending location, a camping spot called Station Camp, National Landmark Status.
 In addition, that year, US Representative Brian Baird had an amendment passed that changed the "federal designation of the Lewis and CLark National Historic Trail as ending not in Oregon but in Oregon and Washington."

 In 2004, Ziak testified before Congress in support of the Lewis and Clark National Historical Park.
 The next year he published a fold-out map and guide to the route taken by the expedition.

 Ziak and his wife, Keiko, founded the OBON Society in 2015.

 Personal life

-Ziak was awarded the Order of the Sun by the Japanese government in March of 2024.
+Ziak was awarded the Order of the Sun by the Japanese government in March 2024.